TorgoTorgo/ghidra-findcrypt/README.md

 # Ghidra FindCrypt

-This is a re-write of another [Ghidra FindCrypt](https://github.com/d3v1l401/FindCrypt-Ghidra/) script as ana analysis module.
+This is a re-write of another [Ghidra FindCrypt](https://github.com/d3v1l401/FindCrypt-Ghidra/) script as an auto analysis module.
 It also takes better advantage of the Ghidra API to label found constants.

 ## Updating sigs